8 Tips for Running a Digital Event from Start to Finish

 But what if you need to pivot in the middle of your planning process because of an unexpected event like, say…a global pandemic?

-as a decision the INBOUND 2020 team made for its annual conference, which normally takes place in the Boston Convention Center.
+This was a decision the INBOUND 2020 team made for its annual conference, which normally takes place in the Boston Convention Center.
 In the middle of their planning, they decided to pivot and explore the quickly growing world of fully virtual events.

 In my role as TSL’s Agency Marketing Manager, I became the person responsible for project managing our sponsorship and participation in the event.
 How did I do it?
 What went well?
 What needs tweaking?
 What can we improve?
 Learn all this and more by reading my top tips from each phase of the event process.
 TSL Marketing, a HubSpot Platinum solutions partner of 10+ years, decided to sign on as a premium sponsor.